-The BPO will be partnering with the American Composers Orchestra (ACO) once again to undertake the EarShot National Orchestral Composition Discovery Network (EarShot) New Music Reading Sessions.
-The orchestra will host composers selected by EarShot for public readings in January 2020.
-More information forthcoming.
+In 2020 the BPO partnered with the American Composers Orchestra (ACO) for the sixth time to undertake the EarShot National Orchestral Composition Discovery Network (EarShot) New Music Reading Sessions.
+The orchestra hosted four composers in workshops and public readings in January 2020.

 During the 17-18 season, we were proud to have received funding from the University at Buffalo’s Creative Arts Initiative to host a week long residency of Finnish composer Jaakko Kuusisto.
 The residency culminated in a premiere of his new Trumpet Concerto on May 12-13, 2018 played by our principal trumpet player, Alex Jokipii.
 Mr. Kuusisto worked with composition students at University at Buffalo throughout the week and participated in open rehearsals, public lectures and appearances.